papaemmelab/cookiecutter-toil/.github/CONTRIBUTING.md

         py.test tests -s --tox-recreate

+    If you need to test the docker container, run:

+        py.test tests -s --test-container

 1. Commit your changes and push your branch to GitHub (see our [`.gitmessage`] template):

         git add .